alexej-schelle/GaussEntropy/README.md

     Dr. Hannes Lüling, CEO @ hema.to GmbH, Ainmiller Str.
 22, 80801 Munich (E-Mail: hannes@hema.to).

 Currently, I am also interested in extending the analysis to the general case of non-Gaussian random spectral data in arbitrary dimensions from N = 2 to N = 10.
+For collaborations, please contact alexej.schelle.ext@iu.org.

 With best regards,